viveksck/Text-Tools/README.md

 (http://nltk.org/)

 ISSUES
-* very slow on long texts
+* Slow on long texts
-* Just cannot work out how to add "ctrl-a" select all or get undo/redo working on mac
+* Some keyboard shortcuts don't work under TkInter on Mac (Ctrl-a, Ctrl-z, Ctrl-Shift-Z would be handy)
-* broken under Python 2.6.
+* Broken under Python 2.6.
 Fine for 2.7+ - no plans to fix this.

-Code released under GNU GPL, but the word Lists embedded in file used are from RANGE (http://www.victoria.ac.nz/lals/about/staff/paul-nation), used by permission.

-Article describing this tool here: http://scholar.google.co.jp/citations?view_op=view_citation&hl=en&user=-ShxkTcAAAAJ&citation_for_view=-ShxkTcAAAAJ:Tyk-4Ss8FVUC
+Code released under GNU GPL, but word Lists from RANGE (http://www.victoria.ac.nz/lals/about/staff/paul-nation) used by permission.
+Article describing tool [here](http://scholar.google.co.jp/citations?view_op=view_citation&hl=en&user=-ShxkTcAAAAJ&citation_for_view=-ShxkTcAAAAJ:Tyk-4Ss8FVUC)

 2) firstfivewords.py
 ===========
-Requires:  Python, NLTK.
+Requires Python, NLTK.
 Run from commandline in a directory containing text files.

-Will process every text file in the folder it's run in, identify every sentence, and create three csv files with 3,4 and 5 words sentence starter (counts punctuation as a token).
+Will process every text file in the folder it's run in, identify every sentence, and create three csv files with 3, 4 and 5 words sentence starter (counts punctuation as a token).
 Initially created to help a colleague avoid hand-sorting large amounts of data.

 e.g. top five three-word sentence starters used in 90 undergraduate Uni Japanese essays are: "For example , / In addition , / However , I / Of course , / When I was".
 Note that punctuation is counted as a token in